paoloironhack/data_analytics062020/README.md

 ## Getting notebooks to run

-Our main tool to perform data analysis and present results is Jupyter Notebook nd Jupyter Lab
+Our main tool to perform data analysis and present results is Jupyter Notebook and Jupyter Lab.
 You should be able to start the notebook server by typing *jupyter lab* or *jupyter notebook* in command line.
-A Useful cheatsheet to work more effectively with the Jupyter notebook can be found [here](https://drive.google.com/open?id=1slPTN3g9bepzE84FA6rAHl0OZB_GRR8G)
+A useful cheatsheet to work more effectively with the Jupyter notebook can be found [here](https://drive.google.com/open?id=1slPTN3g9bepzE84FA6rAHl0OZB_GRR8G)